-Joy Burkhard, MBA - Executive Director Joy is the founder and director of 2020 Mom, founder and chair of the National Coalition for Maternal Mental Health (a project of 2020 Mom's) and also works part-time for the insurer Cigna where she has spent over 20 years.
+Joy is the founder and executive director and has also worked for the insurer Cigna for over 20 years.
 She is currently a regulatory affairs manager with responsibility for market conduct exams and facilitating Cigna's regulatory implementation meetings.
 Joy has served in several other departments at Cigna and has a passion for quality improvement and innovation.

-Joy has been recognized for her leadership and vision in health care with several awards, including receiving the "Emerging Leader" award in women's health from the federal Health and Human Services Agency, Office of Women's Health (2016), Cigna's Volunteer of the Year award (2016), and the Junior League of Los Angeles' Founders cup (2014).
+Joy is a member of the American College of Obstetrics and Gynecology expert work group on Maternal Mental Health and the California Maternal Quality Care Collaborative.
+She has been recognized for her leadership and vision with several awards, including receiving the "Emerging Leader" award in women's health from the federal Health and Human Services Agency, Office of Women's Health (2016), Cigna's Volunteer of the Year award (2016), and the Junior League of Los Angeles' Founders cup.